 It was actually Emmett’s idea to put the chair here and I’m glad he suggested it because it fits perfectly!
 I had planned to put in my office, but I think this is a better place for the time being.
 In case you missed the “before” tour of our new house, check that out here.

 Have you ever reupholstered anything?
+My friend Ashley also just posted a chair makeover featuring how to fix old dining chairs, if you’re looking for a slightly style.
 If you have questions, leave them for me in the comments below and be sure to pin this for when your reupholstery time comes!
 I’m always happy to help.
 What do you think of my new chair?